SamWang05/MechanicalArmProject/README.md

 Hello!

 My name is Sam, and this is the Github Repository for my Mechanical Arm project.
-I am an electrical and biomedical engineering student at McMaster University, and this project is meant for me to familiarize with various aspects of the engineering design process through a self-guided project.
+I am an electrical and biomedical engineering student at McMaster University, and this project is meant for me to familiarize myself with various aspects of the engineering design process through a self-guided project.

-This is a personal project for my own enrichment, and I will be managing every aspect of this design with a strong emphasis on creating components from scratch wherever possible.
+My goal is primarily to familiarize myself with embedded systems, as I aspire to become a capable embedded systems engineer.
+However, I will also be working with other aspects of the design process, since this is an individual project and I will be managing every aspect of this design with a strong emphasis on creating components from scratch wherever possible.

+Some of the skills I hope to develop / continue developing include:

+* Proficiency with Git / other version control software
+* Understanding the software design process and principles of structured programming / data structures
+* Problem solving and optimization strategies
+* Familiarity with new Python/C++ libraries
+* Recognizing how different engineering fields interact in an ecosystem and how to design around the "Big Picture"

+Hopefully, this project interests you!
+I would love to hear any advice or recommendations from knowledgeable individuals, and I hope to gain a lot of knowledge from this journey.